mozesjacobs/DifferentWorldModels/README.md

 To train the VAEs, we took random rollouts of the environment and trained the VAE to reproduce each image in the rollout.
 To train the MDN-RNN, we used randomly initialized weights.
 To train the controller, we used the CMA-ES evolution strategy.
 This was the same evolution strategy used by the authors of the original paper.

 ## Results
+Beta = 1
+The original VAE (so beta = 1) achieved a peak reward of beta = 360.
+Beta = 2
+Our Beta-VAE with beta = 2 had a peak reward of 570.
+Beta = 4
+Our Beta-VAE with beta = 4 had a peak reward of 529.
+Beta = 8
+Our Beta-VAE with beta = 8 had a peak reward of 126.

+Overall, our Beta-VAE with beta = 2 had the best performance, followed by the beta = 4 VAE, then the beta = 1 VAE, and lastly by the beta = 8 VAE.

 ## Discussion